N.W.O. (song)

 "N.W.O."
 (New World Order) is a song by American industrial metal band Ministry, released as the opening track and second single from their fifth studio album Psalm 69: The Way to Succeed and the Way to Suck Eggs (1992).
 An industrial metal song, it was co-written and co-produced by the band’s frontman Al Jourgensen and bassist Paul Barker, and is widely regarded as a protest against then-President George H. W. Bush, featuring samples from his speeches.
 The song was nominated for a Grammy Award under the Best Metal Performance category in 1993, and was featured in the soundtrack album of Ralph Bakshi’s 1992 film Cool World.
 In 1994, the song was used in a Spin Magazine commercial which featured Jourgensen, among others.
 In 2015, "N.W.O." was ranked #10 in the VH1 "Top 10 Hardest Hitting Heavy Metal Political Anthems" list.

 The promotional single, featuring two mixes of "N.W.O." and a non-album instrumental track "Fucked", was released around the same time as its parent album and topped out on the Billboard Alternative Airplay chart Alternative Airplay chart at no. 11.

 The music video for “N.W.O.” was directed by Peter Christopherson.
 The majority of the video is a mix of police beatings, riots, and gunfights.
 It also includes a scene in which a woman dressed as the Statue of Liberty is beaten by police in a manner similar to the famous amateur video of Rodney King being beaten by police.
 The video was featured on Beavis and Butt-Head along with another track from Psalm 69, "Just One Fix".

 The song was featured in the video game Need for Speed: The Run.

+The song was featured in the video game Call of Duty: Black Ops 6; it can be heard playing from one of the Rovers parked in the SAS Layup during the campaign mission "Hunting Season", as well as in the Chopper Gunner killstreak.